1. What is a weed eater and why should I buy it?

 - Curved shaft string trimmers

 Weed eaters which come with a curved shaft provide greater control compared to straight shaft trimmers.
-Compared to straight trimmers, they are also lightweight, and a majority have additional features.
+Compared to straight trimmers, they are also lightweight, and the majority have additional features.
 For instance, in the curved shaft electric or gas models you can easily find low vibration features.
 The curved shaft offers a comfortable way of trimming out unwanted growth from regions surrounding posts and fences, which can be difficult to remove otherwise.

 4. How to Choose the best string trimmer for Your Need

-Universally, it is not possible to point out a single product as the best weed eater.
+In general, it is not possible to point out a single product as the best weed eater.
 It completely depends on you and your lawn or yard.
 When you are familiar with the differences between the various products and the best use for each, shopping becomes all the more convenient.
 Remember that the marketplace has a string trimmer to suit everyone’s needs!

 Cordless weed eaters require a charger for the batteries, but it is not necessary to have an extra battery.
 However, if you have a large yard it might help you to get the work done all at once.
 Gas weed eaters are the best for thick growth because they have the strongest cutting power.
 Most batteries can last around 45 minutes on low, 30 minutes on medium, and 10-20 minutes on high power settings.
 Yes.
 You can buy pre-wound spools of line or wind replacement line onto the existing spool.
 No, you don’t have to remove the battery, but it’s better to do so in order to keep it charged and better protected.
 It’s very easy to change trimmer line and you can do it within as little as 2 minutes.
 Some models come with extensions to make them longer, but not all models.
 Gas powered weed eaters require you to pull a drawstring to start the motor.
 Electric and battery powered models only require you to switch the power button on.
 Gas powered weed eaters require you to pull a drawstring to start the motor.
 Electric and battery powered models only require you to switch the power button on.
 No, you cannot use a blade in place of trimmer line on a standard weed eater.
 Gas weed eaters produce the most vibration and corded electric weed eaters produce the least.
 With higher levels of vibration from some gas models you will want to wear gloves to help reduce fatigue.
 On a standard model you cannot replace the string with a blade.
 However, some models will allow you to use an alternate trimmer head with a blade.